jesrav/ml-flask-api-template/README.md

 A template for exposing a ml-model in an API endpoint.

-The ml-model being exposed is a simple k-nearest neighbors model, predicting the species of Iris flower, trained on the classical Iris dataset,
+The ml-model being exposed is a simple k-nearest neighbors model, predicting the species of Iris flower, trained on the classic Iris dataset.

 ## Requirements
 * Python 3.6